FAQs for volunteers

 Will being a Schoolreader cost me anything?

 No, it's completely free to become a Schoolreader (and the service is also completely free to the schools who use it).
 Our administration costs are met by the fundraising efforts of our central team and our supporters.
-The vast majority of our partner schools are happy to pay for the cost of the Enhanced DBS (Disclosure and Barring Service) check for our volunteers.
+The vast majority of our partner schools are happy to pay the administration fee of the Enhanced DBS (Disclosure and Barring Service) check for each volunteer.

 Can I change schools?